correa-rafael/chat-app/README.md

 The frontend of ChatApp is deployed on [Vercel](https://chat-app-roan-rho.vercel.app/).
 The backend is deployed on a separate server implemented in the [chat-app-server](https://github.com/correa-rafael/chat-app-server) repository, ensuring efficient handling of server-side operations and maintaining the responsiveness of the chat application.

-Both the frontend and backend components work together to provide a seamless user experience, with the frontend handling user interactions and the backend performing image processing and QR code detection tasks.

 ## Usage Example

 ![ChatApp Example](example1.png)